betheden/hebrew-grammar/content/stem_palel.rst

 stem by repeating the 3rd radical (with alternate vowels), thus making a verb that appears to have 4 consonants.
 It is an extremely rare verbal form in Biblical Hebrew.
 Many of the occurrences of the Palel stem in the Hebrew Bible are from the root verb שָׁאַן ("to ").

-It is recommended to *always* consult a dictionary or lexicon for the precise nuance of any verb in the Palel stem.
+.. include:: ../includes/consult_dictionary.txt

 -  JER 48:11 –– the root is שאן, and the 3rd radical is repeated